 DISCUSSION QUESTIONS

-IMPORTANT NOTE: Discussion questions this quarter will serve as a study opportunity.
-Answer the questions in your notebook or electronically.
-Use the notes to study for "quizzes".
+IMPORTANT NOTE: Discussion questions are a learning or study aide to help you reflect on the concepts and activities in the course.
+Answer the questions in your notebook or electronically, and be prepared to discuss them in class.
 You do not need to submit your answers.

 • class